ehansis/til/pages/three_levels_analytics_testing.md

 detect_df(df, 'constraints_01.json', outpath='failures_02.csv', output_fields=[], per_constraint=True)
 ```

-If your input data change, the constraints will sometimes complain about 'valid' data that fall outside
+If your input data contains new 'valid' data that is outside the prescribed ranges, the verification will complain about it.
-the prescribed ranges.
-Then you will have to adapt the constraints after inspecting the data.
+Then you will have to inspect the data and adapt the constraints accordingly.
 This might be a minor inconvenience, but you will get to actually check the data in question instead
 of blindly piping everything through your analytics process.

-I have built pretty long and complicated ETL pipelines, in which each processing step was
+I have built some pretty long and complicated ETL pipelines.
-followed by such a consistency check.
+In doing that, I found it extremely helpful to follow each processing step with a constraint or consistency check.
-Often, I enrich my test tasks in the pipeline with additional consistency checks that fall outside
+Often, I enrich these tests with additional checks that fall outside
 the domain of TDDA (e.g. checking that data is consistent between related objects).